Watch a replay of the HPS Corporate Lending Fund First Quarter 2023 Shareholder Update

 Who is HPS Investment Partners, LLC (HPS)?

-Established in 2007, HPS has approximately 190 investment professionals, 580 total employees, and fifteen offices across four continents as of March 31, 2023.
+Established in 2007, HPS has approximately 200 investment professionals, more than 670 staff worldwide, and 14 offices across four continents as of March 31, 2024.

 What is HLEND's investment objective?